swayos/swayos.github.io/README.md

 - set locale to your language ( will be added to installer later )
 - set your keyboard language in sway config ( will be added to installer later )
 - remove export WLR_NO_HARDWARE_CURSORS=1 from .zshrc ( will be added to installer later )
+- remove swayos_setup_* log files from your home directory
 - don't forget to check for updates regularly!

 ## UI Structure of SwayOS